Akhil-lodhiya/ecommerce-api/README.md

 ## 3. Delete Products

-   Admin can delete products by passing the the product id and sending a `DELETE` request.
+   Admin can delete products by passing the product id and sending a `DELETE` request.

       /products/:id